libgober/regdata/README.md

 - Steven Rashin, Postdoc in Government at Harvard.
 - Devin Judge-Lord, PhD Candidate in Political Science at UW-Madison.

+## Data Sources
+To access the data discusses in our paper 'Data and Methods Analyzing Special Interests Influence in Rulemaking' see the file data_sources.md in the menu above.

 ## Federal Register